jagerber48/sciform/docs/source/options.rst

 .. module:: sciform
    :noindex:

-:mod:`sciform` provides a variety of options for converting floats into formatted strings.
+:mod:`sciform` provides a variety of options for converting numbers into formatted strings.
 These options including control over the rounding strategy, scientific notation formatting, separation characters and more.